SDGforskning/sdg-strings/SDG03_query_action_WoS.md

 > 3.4.2 Suicide mortality rate

 This query consists of 3 phrases.
 * Phrase 1 focuses on the "non-communicable diseases" part.
 It is interpreted to cover treatment, prevention and any other aspects related to reducing mortality.
+In contrast to 3.3, here there is an explicit focus on reducing mortality.
 * Phrases 2 and 3 focus on the "mental health and well-being" part.
 It is interpreted to cover improving mental health, both by the treatment of disease and via health promotion.

 ##### Phrase 1: